BarryJacobs/astro-blog-sanity/astro-blog/README.md

 ## Bun

-With it's initial 1.0 release, I decided to have a look to see how it works for development and so far I've encountered no issues with Astro integration.
+With it's initial 1.0 release, decided to have a look to see how it works for development and so far I've encountered no issues with Astro integration.
 It has many uses and I expect it's adoption to be extensive.
 The offical documentation can be found [here](https://bun.sh/).

 ### Commands